 Challenges you see in moving rock physics to the next level

+Working across the scales from lab to field is always challenging and getting experts in their one little area to understand that their scale is not the be all and end all of science can be hard.
+All scales have their pros and cons, while modelling between those scales, although advancing, still has a long way to go.
 Understanding shale behaviour, even after 20 years, is still extremely hard, be that overburden or gas shales, as both have their own particularly awkward set of problems.
 For me, the broad multi-disciplinary nature of the science needed to really understand the physics behind the processes means there is no such thing as an expert in these rocks.
 While geo-based topics such as clay mineralogy, microstructure, geophysics, geochemistry, rock/soil mechanics and the like all help in understanding shale behaviour, there are significant overlaps with the likes of colloid science, soil physics, fluid dynamics and ceramics.
 Importing such knowledge into the geological domain, while challenging, could significantly improve our understanding of experimental and field behaviour as well as models in these highly variable rocks

 Advice for early career scientists (rock physicists, geophysicists, etc.)